-Your child may complain of having “the wiggles,” or the sensation of having a bug crawling on them, and they may change positions in bed frequently to find some relief.
+Your child may complain of having “the wiggles” or the sensation of having a bug crawling on them, and they may change positions in bed frequently to find some relief.
 Some children don’t actually notice they are uncomfortable, but they experience poor sleep as a result of RLS.

 There are a number of treatments for RLS, though many of them haven’t been studied well in children.
 In adults, these include both vitamin supplements and medication.
-Talk to your doctor about what’s right for you.
+Talk with your doctor about what’s right for you.

 Night terrors are more than just a nightmare, and they can scare everyone in the family.

 More common in children than adults, night terrors cause a person to get up suddenly from sleep appearing intensely scared or agitated and often crying, yelling, and occasionally sleepwalking.
 Usually they aren’t truly awake, and most children don’t even remember the episode.